Friday, January 20, 2017

 And let’s face it, these contradictions are also a key part of the down-and-dirty fighting of American political campaigns.

-Instead, the camera goes to the loudest blowhard, not the smartest or most judicious individual.
+Unfortunately, the camera goes to the loudest blowhard, not the smartest or most judicious individual.
 Our very media, our method of discourse, appears to encourage and reward extreme behavior, and the most extreme candidates.

 The Manchurian Candidate saw this problem clearly more than a half-century ago (as did A Face in the Crowd in 1957.)